 Without the autopilot, it's also pretty easy - just reduce power.
 How much?
-In drop second notch of this case, with our plane, to around 1700 RPM.
-Again, it depends on many things - plane, elevation, winds, weight, ..., so you'll have to adjust things if you see the glide-slope needle start to move up or down.
-Like the localizer needle though, a notch of flaps: descend to 2800
+In this case, with cross outer marker; our plane, to around 1700 RPM.
+Again, it depends on many things - plane, elevation, winds, weight, drop second notch ..., so you'll have to adjust things if you see the glide-slope needle start to move up or down.
+Like the localizer needle though, ... (are you ready?)
+DON'T CHASE IT.
+Watch how it's moving, then make your adjustment.